 Forest monitoring and assessment

 Open Foris is an FAO-led initiative to develop, share and support specialized software tools required by countries and institutions to implement multi-purpose forest inventories.
+It is a set of free and open-source software tools that facilitates flexible and efficient data collection, analysis and reporting.
 These tools are used to support countries in gathering, producing and disseminating reliable information on the state of forest resources that is vital to decision makers and other stakeholders.
 Emphasis is placed on building sustainable capacity through the free sharing of all tools, documentation and source-code, thus promoting self-sufficiency, transparency and vendor independence.
 In addition, being open-source means Open Foris software’s inner workings are open to review by peers, promoting higher quality tools and encouraging and facilitating partner contributions.

 The initiative was created under the FAO-Finland Forestry Programme in collaboration with FAO’s support to National Forest Monitoring and Assessment (NFMA) and the UN-REDD Programme to address the growing need for accurate and timely information on the state of forest resources and their use and users.
 Applying FAO’s broad experience in forest monitoring, Open Foris addresses cross-cutting needs through a set of highly flexible, easy-to-use software tools.
 Through FAO’s global network of partners and experts, tools are designed, tested, applied and improved to ensure they are relevant and provide real value to beneficiaries.